 Occupational Therapy Tools for Leisure

-Here are additional occupational therapy tools that can help you resume your leisure activity of choice:
+Here are a few additional occupational therapy tools for stroke patients that can help survivors resume their leisure activity of choice:

 Image from Readaeer on Amazon.com